pss959/EasyMaker3D/README.md

 mingw-w64-x86_64-openxr-sdk
 mingw-w64-x86_64-tinyxml2

-XXXX Need to do this???
-cp /mingw64/lib/libopenxr_loader.dll.a /mingw64/lib/libopenxr_loader.a

 mingw-w64-x86_64-gdb  For debugging

 For python:
 mingw-w64-x86_64-python3
-mingw-w64-x86_64-python3-pip
 mingw-w64-x86_64-python3-setuptools

 #### NOTE

-pacman's version of stb did not have an `stb.pc` file, so create one with these
+pacman's version of stb did not have an `stb.pc` file, so create `/mingw64/lib/pkgconfig/stb.pc` with these contents:
-contents:

 ```
 prefix=/mingw64